Paulette McWilliams: Career

 In 1977, she recorded and released her first solo album, Feel Good All Over, released by Fantasy Records, though she was disappointed with her performance, and the album failed to become a hit.
 In the late 1970s, she became a duet partner with Johnny Mathis, performing with him for several years and appearing on his 1980 album Different Kinda Different.
 Over the same time period, she continued to work with Quincy Jones, appearing on the Michael Jackson album Off the Wall and its hit single "Don't Stop 'Til You Get Enough".
 After working with Mathis, she auditioned for an open spot in Bette Midler's backing group the Harlettes, which she got, and ended up touring in support of her stage show The Divine Miss M, including an eight-week run on Broadway.
 Through Midler, she became introduced to Luther Vandross, whom she would work with from 1982 until 2002, singing on every album he recorded during this period.

 Throughout the 1980s, she continued to perform backing vocals for artists from many genres, singing on David Bowie's "Cat People (Putting Out Fire)", on Billy Idol's cover of "Mony Mony" and "Hot in the City", singing and touring with Aretha Franklin on her Jump to It album and on the supporting tour, and on tour with Marvin Gaye following his release of Midnight Love and the hit single "Sexual Healing", singing all of the Tammi Terrell duets with Marvin.
 She moved to New York in 1986, by which time she was working extensively with Luther Vandross, who was now a major star, including on his album Power of Love.
 She toured with Vandross on all of his tours from 1984 to 2000.
 During this time, Luther included Paulette on many background vocal sessions that he worked on as a producer, for artists including Irene Cara, Brecker Brothers, Diana Ross, Patti LaBelle, and Whitney Houston.
 Since 2000, she has recorded and toured with Mary J. Blige, Celine Dion, Michael Buble, Jennifer Lopez, and Steely Dan, as part of their cadre of backing singers known as "The Danettes".
 Actor Jason Isaacs and producer Caitrin Rogers sought her input in recruiting fellow backing singers for the documentary 20 Feet from Stardom; McWilliams was on tour in Russia at the time of filming and was disappointed that she could not appear in the film herself, and thought the film misrepresented backing singers as dissatisfied with their roles.

-McWilliams latest solo album, A Woman's Story, was released in 2020.
-Paulette is currently in pre-production for a new album to be recorded in the fall of 2022, produced by Grammy Award winning producer Kamau Kenyatta.

-As of September of 2021, McWilliams has been managed by music industry veteran and producer Mark Eddinger, who was first introduced to Paulette by Luther Vandross in 1984.
+McWilliams' latest solo album These Are The Sweet Things was released in 2023.